-Overcoming a complex Immigration History at the AATSeptember 7, 2017
+Overcoming A Complex Immigration History At The AATSeptember 7, 2017

 Why you should not give up on your visa application if you have a lengthy Immigration History in Australia:

 The client came to Immigration Solutions Lawyers having encountered a series of failures and disappointments using several Migration Agents.
 The client presented a complex case with a string of refused visas.
 This included refusals at the Department of Immigration and Border Protection (‘DIBP’) level, refusals at the Migration Review Tribunal (as it then was) and an application to the Federal Court.
+But all is not lost as overcoming a complex immigration history at the AAT is difficult but not impossible with Immigration Solutions Lawyers.

 Given the client was in a long-term de facto relationship with her Australian Partner (a permanent resident), she had lodged a Partner (Temporary) (Class UK) (Subclass 820) visa and a Partner (Residence) (Class BS) (Subclass 801) visa application.
 This visa application had been refused at the DIBP level, due to not meeting Schedule 3 of the Migration Regulations as she had lodged her visa application whilst not holding a substantial visa.
 The Merits Review stream that contains Lawyers and Registered Migration Agents, successfully assisted this client in an appeal to the Administrative Appeals Tribunal (‘AAT’).